RJPenic/rna-ss/tutorials/rasp-03-pknot_detect.md

 </p>

 ## Training and evaluation data
 Before we start dealing with anything else, we need to split our dataset into training, validation and test sets.
-Use _ArchiveII_ dataset as the starting point, remove sequence duplicates, cluster its sequences with _MMSeqs2_ and split the dataset into three parts accordingly.
+Use _ArchiveII_ dataset as the starting point, remove sequence duplicates, cluster its sequences with _MMSeqs2_ and split the dataset into three parts accordingly (Reminder: RNAs from the same cluster should be in the same data split).

 You will also have to assign a label to each RNA (1 if its structure contains pseudoknot and 0 if it doesn't).
 Save the sequences with their labels into a CSV file (make a separate CSV for each dataset).